-We recognise that transitions can be difficult for all CYP and particularly CYP with SEND.
+We recognise that transitions can be difficult for all children and particularly children with SEND.
 We therefore take the following steps to ensure transition is as smooth as possible:

-When your CYP moves to another class in our school we will;
+When your child moves to another class in our school we will;

-ensure teachers have a transition meeting or information is disseminated before your CYP moves class, in order to pass on information such as CYP Passport
+ensure teachers have a transition meeting or information is disseminated before your children moves class, in order to pass on information such as the child's Passport

-If your CYP moves to another school, we will:
+If your child moves to another school, we will:

-- contact the SENDCo at the new school and ensure they are aware of the support your CYP needs. - ensure that all records about your CYP are passed on as soon as possible.
+- contact the SENDCo at the new school and ensure they are aware of the support your child's needs. - ensure that all records about your child are passed on as soon as possible.